Lipton Onion Soup Meatloaf Recipe

 • In a large mixing bowl, whisk together eggs, ketchup, water, and onion soup mix

-• Add the ground beef and breadcrumbs, and mix thoroughly until just combined
+• Add the ground beef and bread crumbs, and mix thoroughly until just combined

 • Place mixture in the baking pan, pressing down lightly